malizad/malizad.github.io/research.md

 Since September 11, terrorist attacks by US domestic extremists have killed nearly twice as many people as those by Muslim Jihadists.
 Counter-terrorism strategies demand more systematic study of the these homegrown extremists, important policy issues related to it, and ways to address those policy issues by using innovative approaches.
-I am collaborating with Professor Michael Macy from Cornell University, Dr. Ingmar Weber from Qatar Computing Research Institute, and Professor Claudio Cioffi-Revilla from George Mason University on identifying and characterizing US domestic ideological extremists on Twitter.
+I am collaborating with Professor Michael Macy from Cornell University, Dr. Ingmar Weber from Qatar Computing Research Institute, and Professor Claudio Cioffi-Revilla from George Mason University to identify active online individual extremists in the US and characterize the psychological and personality correlates of them using language expressed on Twitter.
+Our list of psychological features includes social relationships, disengagement, emotions, psychological engagement, anxiety, and anger.
+Moreover, we seek to develop a data-driven extremism lexicon that can be used in future research to identify individual extremists based on the content they post on Twitter.

 ### Spatial Social Networks